Updated: Jan 10

 Subject line Should be straight to the point.
 Explicitly state you are making a guest pitch.
 Email Body Greet the host or producer by name.
 Show respect for their time.
 People are busy, so be concise.
 Demonstrate you’ve done your research on the show and briefly introduce yourself and your expertise.

-Present your topic ideas and give a brief overview of the content in each, listing 2–3 main takeaways.
-Put this content under a heading, such as “Podcast Episode Ideas” and then have them appear in a numbered list — make it easy for people to find the meat in your email.
+Present your topic ideas and give a brief overview of 2–3 main takeaways from the topic.
+Put this content under a heading, such as “Podcast Episode Ideas” and then have them appear in a numbered list — make it easy for people to find the meat to your email.
 Call to Action At the end of your email be sure to suggest a follow-up call.

 Sign off If you don’t already have it in your email signature, include your contact information so you can be reached and give multiple formats (email, phone and the option to schedule a Zoom call).